shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Ok, we’ll work out the details later.
 Right now, hang tight.”

-Grar heard whispering, but didn’t see another room.
+Gra heard whispering, but didn’t see another room.

 The kobolds fidgeted.

 “But, to prove *your* loyalty, you’re going to tell me where your other kobold friends are hiding.”
-Grar held his axe up to the flying kobold.
+Gra held his axe up to the flying kobold.

 The flying kobold relented and flew up to a perch 10ft off the ground.
 Behind it, was another tunnel leading to another room.

 “You’ve done well.
 I’ll make sure you get your section.”
-Grar climbed up the wall and roared.
+Gra climbed up the wall and roared.

 Behind him, Sui was waiting with a bow and arrow, and more choice words ready for the flying kobold leader.
 But before he could enter, a deer fell onto the ground in front of him and turned around.
 It pointed at the passage to the main hub room.